Project3-CSE115/Hangman-The-Game/README.md

 # Hangman Game In C
-A simple, interactive Hangman game implemented in C for the command-line.
-This project is designed as a learning exercise in C programming, focusing on basic game logic, user input handling, and ASCII art-based visual representation.
+A simple, interactive console-based Hangman game implemented in C for the command-line.
+This project is designed as a learning exercise in C programming, focusing on basic game logic, user input handling, and ASCII art-based representation, along with some visual and sound elements.

 Table of Contents
 1. Features